jiqinghuang/trading_system/README.md

-This is my personal simple trading system and need to be build gradually.
+This is my personal simple trading system and need to be built gradually.